Tom-Hudson/test-nino/README.md

 * The characters D, F, I, Q, U, and V are not used as either the first or second letter of the prefix, so there are 20 possible choices for the first letter (A-Z excluding D, F, I, Q, U, and V) and 19 possible choices for the second letter (A-Z excluding D, F, I, Q, U, V, and O).
 * The prefixes BG, GB, KN, NK, NT, TN and ZZ are not to be used, so there are 20 x 19 - 7 = 373 possible combinations of the first two letters.

-Next, let's consider the restrictions on the final letter, which is the check letter:
+Next, let's consider the restrictions on the final letter, which is the suffix:

-* The check letter can only be A, B, C, or D, so there are 4 possible check letters.
+* The suffix can only be A, B, C, or D, so there are 4 possible suffixs.

 Finally, let's consider the six numbers in the NINO: